Leody Taveras Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in the league.

-- The Mariners' 3.52 team ERA ranks sixth among all league pitching staffs.
+- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.38).

-- Mariners pitchers combine to give up 24 home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (24 total, 0.7 per game).

-- The Mariners will send Gilbert (1-1) to the mound for his seventh start of the season.
-He is 1-1 with a 4.01 ERA and 40 strikeouts in 33 2/3 innings pitched.
+- The Mariners will send Castillo (2-0) to the mound to make his eighth start of the season.
+He is 2-0 with a 2.38 ERA and 43 strikeouts through 41 2/3 innings pitched.

-- The righty's most recent time out came on Thursday against the Oakland Athletics, when he went six innings, surrendering two earned runs while allowing three hits.
+- The righty last appeared on Saturday against the Houston Astros, when he tossed seven innings, allowing four earned runs while giving up five hits.

-- In six games this season, the 26-year-old has put up an ERA of 4.01, with 10.7 strikeouts per nine innings.
-Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.